Learn how AbbVie is working to create long-term, meaningful impact for families, students and communities in need.

 By centering resources on the students with the highest need and making strong connections through school-based coordinators, nonprofit Communities In Schools (CIS) removes barriers for students at risk of dropping out.
-This mission is being elevated with a $30 million gift from AbbVie.
+This mission is being elevated with a $30 million contribution from AbbVie.

-This gift, the largest in CIS’ 40-year history, is enabling the nonprofit to grow its existing network, expand into communities not yet served, increase professional development offerings and continue its emphasis on research and innovation.
+This donation, the largest in CIS’ 40-year history, is enabling the nonprofit to grow its existing network, expand into communities not yet served, increase professional development offerings and continue its emphasis on research and innovation.

 Read: Press Release

 We know all children can succeed.
 But children living in